dzfrias/gsearch.nvim/README.md

   -- suggestions
   raw_included = true,
-  -- The key to use to Google search for what's in your Telescope prompt -- without using one of the suggestions open_raw_key = "<s-CR>",
+  -- The key to use to Google search for what's in your Telescope prompt -- without using one of the suggestions.
+Note that the <s-CR> keybinding may -- not work on all terminals/operating systems. open_raw_key = "<s-CR>",
   -- The shell command to use to open the URL.
 As an empty string, it -- defaults to your OS defaults ("open" for macOS, "xdg-open" for Linux)